Submit a special issue proposal

 Step seven: Final manuscript delivery

-When all comments from the editor have been addressed, you will make the final manuscript delivery, and all contributions must meet our final manuscript delivery requirements outlined in the instructions for authors.
-The final manuscript delivery checklist at the end of this guide must be followed.
+When all comments from the editor and reviewers have been addressed, you will make the final manuscript delivery, and all contributions must meet our final manuscript delivery requirements outlined in the instructions for authors.

 Step eight: Editorial process